-In one early study (Gross, 2009), participants first completed the Cyberball game, and were then randomized to either play a solitary game or chat with a stranger through online instant messaging.
-Results of this study showed that participants in the instant messaging condition reported higher self-esteem and relational value than those who played a solitary game, providing initial evidence that online interaction could alleviate the negative effects of social exclusion.
-Later studies have explicitly tested the role of social media (as opposed to “general online interaction”) in buffering social pain, and showed consistent evidence that the subliminal prime of social media (Chiou et al., 2015; Knausenberger et al., 2015), and the exposure to one’s Facebook page (Knowles et al., 2015) can mitigate the negative consequences of exclusion.
-For instance, Knausenberger and colleagues exposed included or excluded participants to either the Facebook icon or a control icon (Flash Player icon) at the margin of the screen.
+In one early study investigating general online social interaction (Gross, 2009), participants first completed the Cyberball game, and were then randomized to either play a solitary game or chat with a stranger through online instant messaging.
+Results of this study showed that participants in the instant messaging condition reported higher self-esteem and relational value than those who played a solitary game.
+This provided initial evidence that online social interaction could alleviate the negative effects of social exclusion.
+Later studies have explicitly tested the role of social media (as opposed to general online interaction) in buffering social pain.
+These studies showed consistent evidence that aspects of social media, such as subliminal priming with social media images (Chiou et al., 2015; Knausenberger et al., 2015), and simple exposure to one’s Facebook page (Knowles et al., 2015) can mitigate the negative consequences of exclusion.
+For instance, Knausenberger and colleagues exposed participants during inclusion or exclusion from Cyberball to either the Facebook icon or a control icon (Flash Player icon) at the margin of the screen.
 The results of this study showed that excluded participants in the control condition showed more interest in future social contact than participants in the Facebook icon condition, suggesting that Facebook may restore the relational need after social exclusion.
-Notably, this effect was observed when most of the participants did not report noticing any icon during the study, suggesting that the conscious processing of the Facebook icon was not necessary for the social need restoration after exclusion.
+Notably, this effect was observed when most of the participants did not report noticing an icon during the study, suggesting that the conscious processing of the Facebook icon was not necessary for social need restoration after exclusion.
 These experimental studies provide initial evidence that social media may help alleviate the pain of social exclusion in laboratory settings, yet it is unclear whether individual differences in how people use and interact on social media can act as a protective factor and buffer the emotional distress of social exclusion.

-1.1.2 Neural correlates of social exclusion
+1.2 Neural correlates of social exclusion

-Recent meta-analyses (Cacioppo et al., 2013; Vijayakumar et al., 2017) on the neural correlates of social exclusion have identified key brain regions involved in responding to social exclusion, including the orbitofrontal cortex, a region thought to be involved in emotion regulation, anterior cingulate cortex, which is involved in conflict monitoring, and the precuneus which is widely implicated in processes such as social cognition (Dufour et al., 2013) and emotional salience (Maddock et al., 2003).
+Researchers have conducted myriad functional neuroimaging studies using the Cyberball task, and other tasks, to identify the neural correlates of social exclusion.
+Recent meta-analyses (Cacioppo et al., 2013; Vijayakumar et al., 2017) of these studies have identified key brain regions repeatedly involved in responding to social exclusion, including: the orbitofrontal cortex, a region thought to be involved in emotion regulation; the anterior cingulate cortex, which is involved in conflict monitoring; and the precuneus, which is widely implicated in processes such as social cognition (Dufour et al., 2013) and emotional salience (Maddock et al., 2003).
 Developmentally, adolescents go through a significant amount of brain maturation that is accompanied by physical, neural, social and emotional changes.
-With regards to neural correlates of social exclusion, meta-analysis suggested that adolescents’ response to social exclusion may involve divergent neural systems compared to adults (Vijayakumar et al., 2017).
-In adolescent samples (ages 7 to 18), social exclusion was found to elicit neural activity in the left orbitofrontal cortex and the ventral striatum (VS).
+A meta-analysis of adolescents’ (ages 7 to 18) response to social exclusion suggests the involvement of divergent neural systems, in comparison to adults (Vijayakumar et al., 2017).
+In adolescent samples, social exclusion was found to elicit neural activity in the left orbitofrontal cortex and the ventral striatum (VS).
 The VS is central to reward processing (Bartra et al., 2013) and reinforcement learning (Costa et al., 2016), and may also play a key role in regulation during adolescence (Pei et al., 2020).

-1.2 Types of social media use
+1.4 Connectedness on social media